Tired signs: why they’re important

 At 6-12 months, your baby might be tired after 2-3 hours awake.

-At 12-18 months, your baby might be overtired if he misses out on his morning or afternoon sleep.
+At 12-18 months, your child might be tired if they miss out on a morning or afternoon sleep.

 If your baby or toddler is tired, you might see some of the following tired signs: